-We encourage you to create a report with the Dowagiac Police department by calling 911 or 269-782-6689.
+We encourage you to create a report with Law Enforcement by calling 911 or 269-782-6689.
 DPD will take seriously every report of sexual misconduct, offering complainants appropriate support and allowing them to maintain as much control as possible over their individual situations.
-Please contact any of the Title IX officers located on the right side of this page.

 You can either contact directly any of the Title IX staff listed on this page or you can create a Sexual Misconduct Incident Report at: